 If you like to move to music this is the course to take!
 Dance experience is not necessary.
-The course will include instruction in a wide variety of dance styles, choreography and performance work.
+The course will include instruction in a wide variety of dance styles, choreography, and performance work.
 Students will also explore the role of dance in society.
+Dance 10 does not meet MPHED- 10 requirements.

-DANCE 11: FOUNDATIONS
+DANCE 11: FOUNDATIONS (MDCF-11)

-Prerequisite: Dance 10 or permission Of instructor
+Prerequisite: Dance 10 or permission 4 credits Of instructor